tongjial/treepl_wrapper/README.md

 # TreePL_wrapper
-A simple TreePL script for automatically estimating time tree.
+A automatic pipeline for estimating time tree using TreePL.

 This script includes three steps in one run
 1. Conduct the prime step 100 times to choose the most frequent cv optimal parameter;